MicrosoftDocs/visualstudio-docs/subscriptions/use-connected-identities.md

 ms.date: 11/02/2023
 ms.topic: conceptual
 robots: "noindex, nofollow"
-description:  Learn how to work with connected Microsoft accounts and Azure Active Directory identities
+description:  Learn how to work with connected Microsoft accounts and Microsoft Entra ID identities
 ---

 # Use connected identities in Visual Studio subscriptions